Ansible playbook for Kubernetes cluster installation on Linux

 You can find the complete step-by-step guide in the README section of the repository itself, and I will also be providing the same in this blog.

-This Ansible playbook automates the installation and configuration of a Kubernetes cluster on Linux, with a single control plane node and multiple worker nodes, using the most recent stable Kubernetes release.
+This Ansible playbook automates the installation and configuration of a Kubernetes cluster on Linux, supporting both single control plane and HA control plane setups, using the latest stable Kubernetes release.

 - RedHat-based ( Fedora, RHEL, Rocky Linux, Almalinux, Oracle Linux )